pzaino/thecrowler/README.md

 ### Installation

+The easiest way to install the CROWler is to use the docker compose file.
+To do so, follow these steps:

+Before you start, there are a bunch of ENV variables you can set to customize the CROWler deployment.
+These ENV vars allow you to set up your username and password for the database, the database name, the port the API will listen on, etc.

+To see the full list of ENV vars you can set, see [here](doc/env_vars.md).

+Once you've set your ENV vars, follow these steps:

 1. Clone the repository
 2. Create your config.yaml file (see [here](doc/config_yaml.md) for more info)
 3. Run `./docker-build.sh` to build the with Docker compose and the right